-Share these tips with your students' families. - Encourage students to work with parents or guardians to set a savings goal for the family.
+Share these tips with your students' families.

+- Encourage students to work with parents or guardians to set a savings goal for the family.
 Perhaps they would like to save money for a new TV or a fun family outing.
-Ask them to plan how they will achieve the goal by following the steps outlined in the story on pages 2 and 3 of the student magazine. - Suggest that parents or guardians use apps, such as Savings Spree or Renegade Buddies, to teach their kids valuable savings and budgeting lessons. - Tell students to share with a parent or guardian "The Power of Compound Interest," on page 4 of the student magazine.
-Challenge them to compare the interest rates for savings accounts, certificates of deposit, and other investments at local banks and credit unions.
-Afterwards, they should discuss which investment would be best, and why.
-ADDITIONAL RESOURCES councilforeconed.org/standards Visit for free teaching resources and to download the K-12 national standards for financial literacy.
-How to Turn \$100 into \$1,000,000 By James McKenna and Jeannine Glista, with Matt Fontaine (Workman Publishing Company, 2016) This book teaches young people the basics of earning, saving, spending, and investing money.
-ANSWER KEY FOR WORKSHEETS MONEY TROUBLES, p.
+Ask them to plan how they will achieve the goal by following the steps outlined in the story on pages 2 and 3 of the student magazine. - Suggest that parents or guardians use apps, such as Savings Spree or Renegade Buddies, to teach their kids valuable savings and budgeting lessons. - After sharing "The Power of Compound Interest." on page 4, with a parent or guardian, students can compare the interest rates for savings accounts, certificates of deposit, and other investments at local banks and credit unions.
+Then they can discuss with the family member which investment would be best, and why.

+ADDITIONAL RESOURCES

+councilforeconed.org/standards

+Visit for free teaching resources and to download the K-12 national standards for financial literacy.

+How to Turn \$100 into \$1,000,000

+By James McKenna, Jeannine Glista, and Matt Fontaine (Workman Publishing Company, 2016)

+The book teaches young people the basics of earning, saving, spending, and investing money.

+ANSWER KEY FOR WORKSHEETS

+MONEY TROUBLES, p.
 3: Answers will vary.

 STEP UP YOUR SAVINGS, p.
 4: Answers will vary.
-Your name Date MONEY TROUBLES Read the scenarios below about kids who are trying to save money.
-Use information from the cover story, "Save Smarter," to complete the activity.
-Include your own ideas, too.
-Worth the Wait?